AD-DA-ca/TheLighthouseFixture/README.md

 <img width="384" alt="image" src="https://github.com/AD-DA-ca/TheLighthouseFixture/assets/29844015/35b89ba4-6fa0-4166-a275-8905806abec1">
 <br>
 <br>
 You want to submit profiles fixture or have suggestions?
-Contact us at : <a href= "mailto: TheLighthouse@ad-da.ca"> TheLighthouse@ad-da.ca </a>
+Contact us at : <a href= "mailto: support@ad-da.ca"> support@ad-da.ca </a>